-Turf Toe – How to Treat Diagnose, Treat and & Prevent the injury
+Turf Toe – How to Diagnose, Treat and & Prevent Injury

 Pain in the region of your big toe?
 You may be dealing with Turf Toe

 As an intense, full-body workout, running has many benefits over other similar exercises, such as cycling or swimming.
 However, the trade-off for this is that the potential of injury is much higher, due to the high intensity of running and the numerous muscles actively engaged in the running process.
 Much has been said about the stress running puts on your knees, hips and shins, but one part of your body that is often overlooked when discussing injuries are your toes.
 This article will go over some information on turf toe: what it is, what causes it, and how to treat cases of it and prevent it from developing in the future.

 Turf toe is a colloquial term for a condition in which the ligaments around your big toe become strained.
 This occurs when the toe is bent inward, known as dorsiflexion, at an angle that is too extreme.
 This is usually caused by excessive force being put into the movement, such as impacts from engaging in contact sports.
 It is most common among football players who experience pain while running on their field’s artificial turf, hence the name turf toe.
 However, this injury can effect any athlete that engages in repetitive foot movement, such as runners, dancers, wrestlers and gymnasts.
 With excessive force put behind repetitive foot movement, a sprain is likely to occur, followed by pain, swelling and decreased mobility.

 Affected Areas of the Body

 The part of your foot affected by turf toe is the metatarsophalangeal joint, or MTP joint.
 This joint connects the long foot bone, or metatarsal, to the first bone in the big toe, or phalanx.
 It is a primary component in the plantar complex, a group of ligaments and muscles on the lower foot that include the plantar plate and sesamoids.